gianlucahmd/AI-presentations/MLbasics/slides.md

 ---

-## This last problem I described is called "Content-baed recommendation":
+## This last problem I described is called "Content-based recommendation":

 ## There's another way that can work better, called "community based recommendation"